joelstrohmeier/website/src/blog/how-to-make-your-web-designs-more-accessible.md

 The issue is that many people cannot complete swiping gestures.

 People with limited dexterity or limited upper body movement may interact with a keyboard or 'switch' device alone.
-People with limited or no upper body movement may interact with (for example):
+People with no upper body movement may interact with (for example):

 - eye tracking software
 - head wands